Valentin Bondarenko: Death

 23 March 1961 was the tenth day of a 15-day endurance experiment in a low-pressure altitude chamber at the Institute of Biomedical Problems in Moscow.
 The chamber's atmosphere was at least 50% oxygen.
 Bondarenko, having completed work for the day, removed monitoring biosensors from his body and washed his skin with an alcohol-soaked cotton ball, which he then discarded.
 The cotton ball landed on an electric hot plate which he was using to brew a cup of tea.
 The cotton ignited and Bondarenko tried to smother the flames with the sleeve of his woolen coveralls, which caught fire in the chamber's oxygen-rich atmosphere.

 Because of the pressure difference, it took an onlooking doctor nearly half an hour to open the chamber door.
-Bondarenko's clothing burned until almost all the oxygen in the chamber was used up and he had suffered third-degree burns over most of his body.
+Bondarenko's clothing burned until almost all the oxygen in the chamber was used up and he had suffered third-degree burns over most of his body, as well as losing both of his eyes.
+All Bondarenko could offer in response was "It's my fault...I'm so sorry...no one else is to blame."

 The attending physician at Botkin Hospital, surgeon and traumatologist Vladimir Golyakhovsky, recalled in 1984 that while attempting to start an intravenous drip, the only blood vessels he could find for inserting a needle were on the soles of Bondarenko's feet, where his flight boots had warded off the flames.
 According to Golyakhovsky, cosmonaut Yuri Gagarin spent several hours at the hospital as "deathwatch officer".
 Bondarenko died of shock 16 hours after the accident, less than three weeks before Gagarin's first spaceflight aboard Vostok 1.
 Manned orbital flight program director Nikolai Kamanin blamed Bondarenko's death on the Institute's poor organisation and control of the experiment.

 Bondarenko was buried in Lipovaya Roshcha in Kharkiv, where his parents were then living.
 On 17 June 1961, the Presidium of the Supreme Soviet posthumously awarded Bondarenko the Order of the Red Star.